dissanayakeG/PHP_AND_JS/Docs/ReachInNutShell.md

 };
 //setText("ddd") schedules the state update — it does not immediately update text.
 //console.log(text) will still print the old value (before the update), not "ddd".
-//React batches state updates during event handlers to optimize performance.
+// React batches state updates during event handlers to optimize performance.
 It applies all state changes after the handler finishes — //so text hasn't changed yet at the time of the console.log.
 ```

 4. **How React Handles Renders**: